Corkaine VS. Other Outdoor Games (Cornhole, Beer Pong, Spikeball)

 - 2-8 players can play on 1 Corkaine game set.

-- Corkaine cups are not intended to be filled with beer or wine.
-Instead, we keep it simple and suggest holding your beer or wine in a hand while playing.
+- Corkaine cups are not intended to be filled with beer or wine as Corkaine is not a drinking game.

 - Beer Pong: Uses hollow ping pong balls that get dents in them and be repurchased.